 All personal data is held responsibly and securely and in accordance with Information Commissioner’s Office (ICO) data protection regulations and guidance.

-Disaster recovery plans are in place to protect and secure the organisation in the event of disaster and recently the organisation has achieved cyber security certificate of accreditation.
+Business continuity and disaster recovery plans are in place to protect and secure the organisation in the event of disaster and the organisation, previously achieving Cyber Essentials Security certification.

 As a living wage accredited employer, we choose to pay the real Living Wage on a voluntary basis.
 This accreditation illustrates our commitment to equality and to being an ethical employer.